ECONOMIC IMPACT OF THE ARTS IN MISSOURI

 Arts & Economic Prosperity 5 (2015) by Americans for the Arts

-COVID-19 UPDATE: The Arts & Economic Prosperity 6 study was scheduled to be conducted in 2020.
-It has been postponed due to the pandemic.
-When that study is completed, the results will be posted here.
+The Arts & Economic Prosperity 6 study was scheduled to be conducted in 2020.
+It was postponed due to the pandemic.
+When that study is completed, the results will be posted on our website.

 All across Missouri, from our smallest towns to our largest cities, nonprofit arts and cultural organizations make their communities more desirable places to live and work.
 These nonprofits are businesses that power our state’s economy.
 Arts and cultural organizations create jobs and drive consumer and business spending.
 They generate government revenue, spur business development, and are the cornerstone of tourism.

 The latest compelling evidence that the arts are an investment in Missouri’s economic vitality comes from Arts & Economic Prosperity 5 (2015): the Economic Impact of Nonprofit Arts & Cultural Organizations & Their Audiences by Americans for the Arts.
 The Missouri Arts Council commissioned the Missouri-specific version of this nationwide study.

 SPENDING BY ORGANIZATIONS + AUDIENCES = FAR-REACHING RIPPLES

 During FY2015, the arts and culture industry in Missouri generated $1.039 billion in total statewide economic activity.
 The $602.9 million spent by organizations employed people locally, bought goods and services from local businesses, and attracted tourists.
 The $436.1 million in additional spending by audiences pumped revenue into restaurants, hotels, retail stores, parking garages, and other local businesses.
 The combined spending by organizations and audiences supported 31,925 full-time equivalent jobs that created $805.6 million in household income for local residents, and delivered $89.6 million in revenue to local and state governments.